 ACS Project Proposals by Prof L C Paulson

-This project will suit students who have a mathematical background, especially if they are already familiar with the theorems that they choose to formalise.
+Each of the proposals below involves formalising mathematics using the proof assistant Isabelle/HOL.
+Such projects will suit students who have a mathematical background, especially if they are already familiar with the theorems that they choose to formalise.

 There is an online list of 100 well-known mathematical theorems, and a separate list indicating how many of these have been formalised in various proof assistants.
 As of this writing, 83 of them had been formalised in Isabelle, the top system being HOL Light at 86.
 It looks like all the reasonably straightforward theorems have been taken.
 Fortunately, there are many other theorems of interest.

 Real Root IsolationThis a project to build an efficient real root isolation procedure based on Descartes’ rule of signs, following this paper.
 The ultimate goal might be to formalise the state-of-the-art version, but that's probably too much; it's possible to omit advanced features like partial Taylor shift and approximate arithmetic.
 The starting point of this project is rather moderate: to certify the termination of the procedure.
 This requires the theorem of three circles, which is already available in another proof assistant, Coq.

 A paper entitled Close Encounters with the Stirling numbers of the Second Kind treats a variety of identities connected with binomial coefficients and Stirling numbers.
 These identities do not appear to have elementary proofs by induction.
 They must instead be proved using the technique of generating functions, or possibly, by combinatorial arguments: by comparing the cardinalities of finite sets satisfying certain criteria.
 Neither approach is straightforward.
 The student should study this paper before committing to the project; prior familiarity with generating functions is advisable.